Yes, you need to keep your face mask on throughout the whole flight but you can take it off

 This all depends on their age and where they’re travelling to and from.
 Please read our Face Mask Policy for more information.

 Can I use the toilets onboard?

 Yes, the toilets will be open to use as normal.
 All we ask now is that you wait safely in your seat until

 one’s free rather than queuing in the aisles.
 To make it clear onboard, we’ve added extra signage to

 stop queuing.
 If you need any special assistance, just ask one of our friendly Cabin Crew who’ll be

 happy to help.

 How do I keep a safe distance from people on the plane?

-You can’t keep too much distance on the plane, but you can minimise your contact with people and surfaces.
-We’ll ask you to stay in your seat as much as possible, avoid queuing in the aisles and use contactless payment if you can.
+You can minimise your contact with people and surfaces.
+We’ll ask you to stay in your seat as much as possible, as some of our flights might be full.
+Please avoid queuing in the aisles and use contactless payment if you can.
 Our cabin crew want to give you as much space as possible too, so they won’t be able to help you put things in the overhead lockers.
-And everyone has to wear a face mask throughout the whole flight, including our crew.
-If you need a little more space and there are empty seats available, then our friendly crew will be happy to help if they can.
+Everyone must wear a face mask throughout the whole flight, including our cabin crew.

 How do you keep the planes clean?